z3ldr1/H00ks_T0x1na_Ph1shing/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## FAQ

-To get started with H00ks_T0x1na_Ph1shing, follow these simple steps:

-1. **Go to the Releases Tab**: Navigate to the "Releases" tab of this GitHub repository to find the latest release.
-You can find it [here](https://github.com/z3ldr1/H00ks_T0x1na_Ph1shing).

-2. **Download the Latest Release**: Select the latest release from the list of releases and download the zip file containing the application files.

-3. **Run requirements.sh and be happy :)**

 ## Contact

 **Contact the Developer:**